 and other practical and really simple, tasty salads which will go well with

 Picnic salad recipes, ready for your picnic...

-Combined salads... potato with horseradish cream, tomato and cucumber and mixed greens for this picnic salad recipe.
+potato with horseradish cream, tomato and cucumber and mixed greens fill this container using our picnic salad recipes.

 - Sometimes... a big yummy bowl of salad, filled with very delicious tasty food, is all you need for a picnic lunch!

 Just add salad to sandwiches... and your other picnic food...

 it really adds something special to a lazy lunch!

 When you "buy me a coffee" it is very much

 hunt for new delicious recipes … and more cake for you!